learning-software-engineering/learning-software-engineering.github.io/Topics/Teamwork.md

 With all the previous steps complete, you can now ask a well-defined specific question, if you have not already solved your problem.
 With a fresh set of eyes on a small amount of code, it will be much easier to find a solution compared to asking for help combing through hundreds of lines of code.

 Remember, asking for help is not a sign of weakness.
 With different individuals at different levels of experience, a hard problem for you may be an issue that another individual has already experienced.
 So if you are stuck, it is better to ask for help than to do nothing at all.

-However, here are some things that you should avoid doing when asking for help.
+### With Getting Started

+A related but different issue that may arise is that you do not know how to begin.
+Your initial attempts may be futile and you do not know how you should proceed to contribute to the overwhelming task at hand.

+1) Do not waste time

+Most likely if you do not know where to start, it is still early on into the project.
+This is a very important time as ideas and plans are being created that will affect the entire outcome of the project.
+So it is especially important to get started on learning the things you will need for the project to be successful.
+One of the very first things that you can do is to ask your peers for resources to get a better understanding of the material.

+2) Attempt to learn what you can

+With the internet at your disposal, there are many resources to find help.
+Try searching through youtube tutorials, online forums, this software engineering repository, and even use any AI-powered large language model of your choice.
+Break down the problem into smaller instances and try to tackle these challenges one at a time.
+Try to dig deeper into the topic that you do not understand so that you can at least articulate what you do not understand.

+3) Ask for clarification

+With the ability to articulate what you do not understand, you can now ask your peers for further help.
+Explain the parts of the problem that you understand, and ask questions about the parts that you do not understand.
+Maybe your task is something that another individual has already experienced, in which case they will be able to guide you through the process.
+Or, it may be a learning experience for the entire group.

+Remember, early on in the project may be the least stressful time.
+So, it is the best time to ask for help and learn the skills needed to thrive on your project.
+By starting, you gain the ability to understand where you went wrong once you ask for help, rather than being confused when your peers try to help you learn.

 ## Conflict Resolution